 Child: “84, 77, 70, 63, 56, 49, 42, 35, 28, 21, 14, 7.”

-For more details about why songs are so beneficial for teaching skip counting, check out this article!
+Check this article out!
 It explains how simple skip counting songs are effective in terms of long-term conceptual understanding.